Echeveria Perle von Nurnberg (ech-eh-VER-ee-ah) is an evergreen succulent, with parents native to Mexico belonging to the family Echeveria.

 Transplant every few years to avoid compacted soil.
 Transplant Pearl of Nurnberg by removing it from its current spot, knocking away the old soil, removing and cleaning any rotting roots or leaves before planting it in its new home with fresh soil.

-Learn more about making a Cactus and Succulent potting mix
+Learn more about making a Succulent potting mix

 Grooming and Maintenance